 “…well I suppose he won’t find many like me where softly sighs of love the light guitar…” she began.
 I did not know what I was hearing, but her surging, releasing tone enveloped me.

 I saw Melanie walking toward me on the street the other day.
-I hid from her as though from a vengeful enemy, though I know she isn’t the kind of person who seeks revenge.
-Through the years she probably hadn’t given me more than a passing thought.
-But I’d thought of her every day as I struggled—to rededicate myself to my work, to be a good partner to Julie, and to reading voraciously—to overcome the things she helped me see were true about myself.
+I hid as from a vengeful enemy, though I know she isn’t the kind of person who ever hated anyone.
+Through all the years I don’t believe she’d given me more than a passing thought.
+But I’d thought of her every day as I struggled—rededicating myself to my work, to the families and the kids, to being a good partner to Julie, and voraciously reading—to overcome the things she made me see were true about myself.

 Now, seeing her again, it was as if I’d seen my light come shining.

 I watched through a café window as she passed.
 She was with two men and a woman.
 Possibly couples, I’ll never know.
 She strolled by no more than a few feet from me in a vintage summer dress that made the sidewalk glow.
 The man behind her spoke into her ear.
 She stopped and laughed out loud, hands on hips, mouth open to the sky.
-They embraced and the four disappeared around the corner.
+They embraced and were gone.
 Gratitude swelled within me like laughter.
-Then something else stilled the world around me for a beat and drew my breath—something that I now believe was grace.
+Then something else stilled my heart and drew my breath—something that I now believe was grace.